Sid Smith front page

 Oh let’s go to bed and leave the house warming,

-And snug and warm with only our noses showing,
+And lovely and cosy with only our noses showing

 Then get up all warm and stare out at folk in the cold morning.